ricardocosta/bank-api/README.md

 ### IntelliJ

-To run in IntelliJ, just run the `main` method in the `TemplateApplication` class.
+To run in IntelliJ, just run the `main` method in the `BankAPIApplication` class.

 Be reminded that you may have to modify the Run Configuration in order to add environment variables that are not defined in the `application.yml` file.